 I eventually came to the conclusion that the motorbike suspension was designed for someone within the >100 kg weight and I was over this weight.
 Therefore the centre of gravity was impossible to achieve for my weight.
 Therefore I really needed a low centre of gravity type of motorbike which suited my weight and size.
 Therefore I sold the motorbike as I was unable to iliminate the vibration issues.

 I looked at few different types of motorbikes to buy.
 What I was needing was a Touring motorbike.
 Plenty Harleys around, Kawasakis, you name them they were available.
 After a few months of checking motorbike specifications I finally decided the Vulcan 900 cc motorbike was the bike I required.
 On checking out the purchase of the motorbike none were available in Thailand at that time.
 Vulcan is part of the Kawasaki group.
 Six month waiting list was the best I could get as they had to be imported from the USA and this was a verbal comittment.
 Which really could end up to be a years waiting list or even longer.
-At the time I never seen the new type of Vulcan around in Thailand or in showhouse windows.
+At the time I never saw the new type of Vulcan around in Thailand or in showhouse windows.

 Back to the drawing board.
 It was then I decided to move away from motorbikes and look at the new design of scooters.
 Scooter engine sizes were available up to 700cc engines.
 The scooters had built in box areas where you can store things whilst travelling.
 One thing about motorbikes the only storage you have is under the seat and enough space to store a hankerchief.